analog-nico/quota/README.md

 - [Twitter](lib/server/core/presets/twitter.js)
 - [YouTube](lib/server/core/presets/youtube.js)

+These presets completely replicate the quota rules as specified by the API providers.
+This includes throttling and queueing `.requestQuota(...)` calls (see below) as well as an appropriate backoff mechanism that intervenes in case the API provider starts rejecting requests - which would be unexpected though.

 ## Examples for the Overall Setup and Use

 ### Quota for 1 API on a single node.js instance